 Growing Bacterial Cultures in Liquid Nutrient Broth

 Nutrient broth is a liquid bacterial growth medium made of powdered beef extract and short chains of amino acids that have been dissolved in water.
 Liquid medium is convenient to use for growing bacteria in test tubes, and can reveal information about the oxygen requirements of bacteria growing within.
-Bacteria that require oxygen will grow close to the water’s surface, and bacteria that cannot tolerate the presence of oxygen will grow at the bottom of the test tube.

 Some bacteria grow throughout the liquid media, making it turbid and cloudy.